Century type family: Digital copies

 The most common digital version is Monotype's, bundled with many Microsoft products.
 There are also versions of New Century Schoolbook by URW++, DTP Types, Bitstream, Elsner+Flake and others.

 A very limited set of styles digitised by URW++ has been released as open-source software as part of the Ghostscript project in type 1 format.
 TeX Gyre Schola is an adaptation of the URW release by a Polish group.
 Including a Cyrillic version and small caps, it is perhaps the most complete open-source digitisation of the Century family.

 Confusingly, the Monotype version offered with Microsoft products is also called just 'Century', perhaps for backwards compatibility reasons from the period when file names had to be short.
 Modern Microsoft products include both this 'Century' (in roman style only but with Cyrillic characters) and the same design as 'Century Schoolbook', only the latter including the whole family with bold and italics.

 Digital variants

 Grad is a variant by Phil Martin (digitized by Mark Simonson) based on the original ATF Century Schoolbook.
 It is an extensive digitisation with text figures and small caps, also adding unusual features such as asymmetric serifs.

 Century Supra was designed by Matthew Butterick to be narrower and darker and includes a separate set of caps fonts.
-Presumably, it was designed with the intent to be used in legal pleadings, as Matthew is an attorney practicing in California; he was typographic designer before law school.
+Presumably, it was designed with the intent to be used in legal pleadings, as Matthew is an attorney practicing in California; he was a typographic designer before law school.